[note: this post has been updated to reflect a terminology change on the Sussex Canvas VLE, to align it to Sussex terminology]

 Canvas provides staff and students with many collaboration opportunities and in this Canvas highlights post we will be taking a look at Conferences.

-Canvas Conferences use a tool called BigBlueButton to enable staff to create online virtual spaces in order to interact with students on their courses.
+Canvas Conferences use a tool called BigBlueButton to enable staff to create online virtual spaces in order to interact with students on their modules.
 This tool allows you to broadcast video, audio, presentations or online applications in real-time.
 In addition to this, students can create their own conferences allowing them to facilitate study groups or prepare for group work at a distance.
 Conferences are very quick to set up and are easily customisable for different uses.

 - Enable recording to view Conferences at a later date